 Pigeon Gun - A double-barrel shotgun, with relatively tight choke boring and a relatively high-combed stock used for shooting live pigeons (euphemistically known as flyers) which normally rise when released.
 To better absorb recoil, a pigeon gun is normally heavier than a field gun as one shoots heavy loads and walks only a little.
-Because of the inevitable expense of this shooting discipline, pigeon guns are often built to a high standard of quality and reliability in deluxe grades with highly figured walnut stocks and fine engraving.
+Complementing the inevitable expense of this shooting discipline, pigeon guns are often built to a high standard of quality and reliability in deluxe grades with highly figured walnut stocks and fine engraving.

 The Hallowell & Co.
 Illustrated Firearms Dictionary is for informational purposes only.
 We do not necessarily offer the items described above for sale.
 Please click on any of the links below to see what we actually do have available for purchase.